 No other people that steal your stuff

 Remember that Christmas dinner that you bought all ingredients for?
 Or that lovely olive oil you invested in because you like salads so much.
 Or that chocolate your mum sent you for your birthday?
 AND IT WAS NOT THERE ANYMORE?
 Yes, I do remember.

 Unfortunately it’s so common that backpackers steal other people’s food – especially when backpacking in countries like Australia where food is expensive.
-It’s one of the main

 Of course people steal or break into cars and especially campers and campervans.
 But when you are travelling in a campervan and you close and secure it well, there are no random people that are able to just grab your stuff out of the fridge.
 I wrote about basic safety measures for vanlife in this blog.